j50n/deno-dijkstras-algorithm/README.md

 # Dijkstra's Shortest Path Algorithm

-A pretty good implementation of Dijkstra's shortest-path algorithm for Deno.
+A fast and memory-efficient implementation of Dijkstra's shortest-path algorithm for Deno.

 If you ever run into a problem that can be represented as a graph where the solution has something to do with finding the shortest path between nodes, this